The Fairness of Credit Scoring Models: Online Appendix of "The Fairness of Credit Scoring models"

-{ Notes: Each subplot displays the FPDP for conditional statistical parity, associated to a given feature and the classification TREE prime model with indirect discrimination.
+{ Notes: Each subplot displays the FPDP for conditional statistical parity, associated to a given feature and the classification TREE-prime model.
 The Y-axis displays the p-value of the conditional statistical parity statistic.
-Red line represents the 10\% threshold.}
+The red line represents the 5\% threshold.}

-{ Notes: Each subplot displays the FPDP for equal odds, associated to a given feature and the classification TREE prime model with indirect discrimination.
+{ Notes: Each subplot displays the FPDP for equal odds, associated to a given feature and the classification TREE-prime model with indirect discrimination.
 The Y-axis displays the p-value of the equal odds test statistic.
-Red line represents the 10\% threshold.}
+The red line represents the 5\% threshold.}

-{ Notes: Each subplot displays the FPDP for equal opportunity, associated to a given feature and the classification TREE prime model with indirect discrimination.
-The Y-axis displays the p-value of the equal opportunity.
-Red line represents the 10\% threshold.}
+{ Notes: Each subplot displays the FPDP for equal opportunity, associated to a given feature and the classification TREE-prime model.
+The Y-axis displays the p-value of the equal opportunity test statistic.
+The red line represents the 5\% threshold.}